WDscholia/scholia/CONTRIBUTING.rst

 Checks of pull requests
 -----------------------
 - Pull requests should have a reference to an issue number.
-- Branches should have be properly named with a name that is self-explanatory and reference to an issue number.
+- Branches should be properly named with a name that is self-explanatory and has a reference to an issue number.
-- The code must be run with `tox` for style and test checks and any errors should be addressed.
-If it is not possible to fix the tox error then it should be indicated and discussed.
+- The code must be run with `tox` for style, and test checks and any errors should be addressed.
+If it is not possible to fix the tox error, then it should be indicated and discussed.
 - Pull requests should only address one single problem.
-- Pull requests should not have superfluous code: Code used for debugging, code used to other work.
+- Pull requests should not have superfluous code: Code used for debugging, code used to do other work.
-- The code should be a of proper standard.
+- The code should be of a proper standard.

 Examples
 --------